When I got word about the Puffy Taco Truck I knew I had to give it a try…and hey yall…this was one trek to the far west valley that was well worth it.

 The place was packed with hungry people waiting to get puffed up…on these babies…the Valley’s only puffy taco

 Meet Sylvia Rivera — the West Valley’s puffy taco princess.
-Many know her from 12 her years at Surprise ball park…keeping thousands of hungry baseball fans really happy.
+Many know her from 12 of her years at Surprise ballpark…keeping thousands of hungry baseball fans really happy.

-For the past 3 — she’s partrolled the West Valley….pushing out hundreds of puffy beef and chicken tacos from her food truck that’s not parked at 117th and Pinnacle Peak Road….Sylvia says the secret to her puffy taco success is simple.
-“It’s special because I make it,” said Sylivia Rivera.
+For the past 3 — she’s patrolled the West Valley….pushing out hundreds of puffy beef and chicken tacos from her food truck that’s not parked at 117th and Pinnacle Peak Road….Sylvia says the secret to her puffy taco success is simple.
+“It’s special because I make it,” said Sylvia Rivera.

 Then she pokes holes in them to let some of that oil out…then bam…

-The next step — fill these babies with beef or chicken…top them with lettuce, tomatoes and salsa…and prepare for you taste buds to start poppin from these puffy little guys IN your mouth.
+The next step — fill these babies with beef or chicken…top them with lettuce, tomatoes and salsa…and prepare for your taste buds to start poppin from these puffy little guys IN your mouth.